Candy corn infused vodka and butterscotch schnapps combine to make a perfectly sweet Candy Corn Martini, best served once a year on Halloween.

 I think it’s clear by now that I’m a big fan of infusing liquor.
 In fact, it’s probably one of my all-time favorite hobbies.
 I mean, who doesn’t love the fact that you can take a simple vodka, tequila, etc. and give it absolutely any flavor you want?
 I’ve done it with jalapeño and vodka.
 I’ve done it with habanero and tequila.
 And now I’m going in a completely different direction and doing it with candy.
 Candy corn to be exact.
 I wanted a candy corn martini to celebrate autumn and Halloween and I knew exactly what to do to make it happen.
 Infuse the vodka!

 We’ve had the candy corn discussion before.
 Almost exactly a year ago when I made the candy corn ice cream.
 I feel like one good candy corn recipe a year is all you really need.
-Because you make one recipe and then you end up eating the entire bag and you really can’t stand the thought of it for another year.
+Because you make one recipe and then you end up eating the entire rest of the bag and you really can’t stand the thought of it for another year.
 Am I right?
 So, enjoy this candy corn cocktail, eat a few candies along with it, and then set it aside until next year when I’m sure I’ll have another fun candy corn recipe ready for you!

 Get out your martini glasses and throw a few candy corn in the bottom because more is always better.
 At least in theory.